redesign coaching website

 Often, I’ll run into coaches who shift from “work with anyone” (a generalist coach) to a more specific, ideal client (a specialist coach), and they need their website to reflect it.

 For example, one client was promoting his “business mentoring” service.
-In time, he got clearer about about his target market and shifted towards the challenge of “tech service firms that were unable to grow and needed to develop better execs, managers and leaders”.
+In time, he got clearer about his target market and shifted towards the challenge of “tech service firms that were unable to grow and needed to develop better execs, managers, and leaders”.

 As another example, a client was offering “health coaching” and after some discovery work, she narrowed in on “people whose health and happiness are being ruined by challenges related to diabetes.”

 I almost always prefer to create a new website and leave the old one there.
-The new niche gives us the opportunity to completely tailor the website (visuals, content, domain name, wording, calls to action) to appeal to that person.
+The new niche provides us with the opportunity to tailor the website (including visuals, content, domain name, wording, and calls to action) to appeal specifically to that person.

 Does your website need major changes?
 Is it time to redesign?
 Share your comments below.